pmaglana/osTicket/README.md

 >[!CAUTION]
 >_It is NOT good practice to be putting passwords like this in plain/readable text in any documentation.
 Best practice is to use a password manager to store passwords, such as KeePass, LastPass, or NordPass.
 Passwords will continue to be listed in these documents for ease of use, and for training purposes only._</mark>

 <h3>2.
-Log into the Virtual machine with Remote Desktop</h3>
+Log into the Virtual machine with Remote Desktop (ADD LINK)</h3>

-Within the VM (osticket-vm), download the osTicket-Installation-Files.zip and unzip it onto your desktop.
+Within the vm-osTicket VM, download the [osTicket-Installation-Files.zip](https://github.com/pmaglana/azure-active-directory) and unzip it onto your desktop.
 The folder should be called “osTicket-Installation-Files”.
 We will use the files in this folder to install osTicket and some of the dependencies.

 <details><summary>See screenshots</summary>
 <img src="images/whitehat.jpg" width="40%" >